-Look I get that you may have travelled in your younger, pre-kid days.
+I understand you may have travelled in your younger, pre-kid days.
 And going with family comes with responsibilities and restrictions and may seem less appealing.
-Well, I would say it’s just different.
+I would say it’s just different.

 No less rewarding, just different.

-I think travelling with kids can add richer, more meaningful elements to your travel experience.
-Yes, you may find it harder to head out to experience the nightlife when you have kids, but you will find other experiences to have that may never have happened without them.
+I think travelling with kids adds richer, more meaningful elements to your travel experience.
+Yes, you may find it harder to head out to indulge in the nightlife when you have kids, but you will find other things to do that may never have happened without them.

 There will be experiences that move you, change you or have you act in a way the kids have never seen before.
 I cried my way through the Anne Frank House in Amsterdam, saddened by the stories and scenes before me.
 They still talk about that.